-The overall theme for the North America Women4Tech Regional Interest Group (RIG) is Changing the Equation Through Innovation.
-This quarter, the focus is on Building the Pipeline through Mentorship and Sponsorship.
+North America Women4Tech Regional Interest Group (RIG) focused on the overall theme of Changing the Equation Through Innovation for this quarter with a highlight on Building the Pipeline through Mentorship and Sponsorship.
 Studies show that while STEM has 3X the general job growth as other industries, only 20% of girls graduate in STEM fields, 11% of engineering jobs are held by women, and 5% of board positions are held by women.
 Therefore, career progression is the focus of the North America Women4Tech RIG.

 The GSMA NA Women4Tech RIG provides a forum where all member stakeholders can openly discuss issues and new solutions.
 Goals include mentorship, sponsorship and education.
 Read more on our Women4Tech RIG Quarterly Topics here.